Templates - Consumer Complaints and Feedback

 A complaint is simply formal feedback where you wish a problem to be corrected and you expect a response.

-People with hearing loss often don’t know what to write, or what terminology to use with assistive listening systems (hearing loops, FM, or infrared systems).
+People with hearing loss often don’t know what to write, or what terminology to use with assistive listening systems (hearing loops, FM, or infrared assistive listening system).
 Or even a claimed Audio Over Wi-Fi system.

 To make it easier, we’ve put together some templates to help you get started.
 Please feel free to adapt a template to compose a complaint.
 If you don’t like something, delete or change it.
 It can save you time—all you need to do is add the details and adapt them to your needs.